 Matt: “I WAS NOT expecting it, but they went on to talk about a lot of your book stuff, and just as I was starting to think it, the guy mentions…POST-TRAUMATIC GROWTH!”

 Post-traumatic growth—PTG— is what happens when a person grows from trauma, instead of languishing in it, as they might do with post-traumatic stress disorder–PTSD.
 I had never heard of post-traumatic growth until Matt introduced it to me a few years ago after hearing about it on NPR.

 Post-traumatic growth is what happens when a person grows from trauma.

 When Matt told me about the segment on post-traumatic growth he heard on NPR, he said, “I have that, Mom.
 I have PTG.”

 After I looked into it, I realized I, too, have post-traumatic growth, twenty + years after Matt’s diagnosis at age eleven with a brain tumor.

 Twenty years.
 It was a long tunnel.

 With no idea what to suggest or who to call–and it was late in the evening, so who would answer anyway?–I was lost.
-Michael was out at a meeting.
+My husband was out at a meeting.
 I had just finished a glass of wine and didn’t feel safe driving over to Matt’s to offer emotional support, although he needed it.

-It triggered the feelings of helplessness and hopelessness I had when Matt was young and was deteriorating before my eyes.
+It triggered the feelings of helplessness and hopelessness I had when Matt was young and deteriorating before my eyes.
 That crumbling tunnel was three years long, and the light almost flickered out.

 Helplessness and hopelessness–sound familiar?